ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 Getting started
 ===============

-The first thing that you will need is a multicopter with an :ref:`ArduPilot compatible flight controller <common-autopilots>`.
+The first thing that you will need is a multicopter with an :ref:`ArduPilot compatible autopilot <common-autopilots>`.
 Here is a list of :ref:`ready-to-fly vehicles <common-rtf>` to get started with quickly or you may choose to build your own.

 If you're using Copter on a :ref:`ready-to-fly vehicle <common-rtf>` then it should come pre-configured and tuned, ready for your first flight.